 Bulging, protruding or herniated discs can cause a lot of suffering for people with chronic back pain or radiculopathy.
 Modern advances in microsurgery have allowed our spine surgeons to resolve many such cases.
-Here at NJ Spine and Orthopedics, we often recommend a minimally-invasive technique for an endoscopic discectomy, a percutaneous endoscopic discectomy, or a laser discectomy.
+Here at NJ Spine and Orthopedics, we often recommend a minimally invasive technique for an endoscopic discectomy, a percutaneous endoscopic discectomy or a laser discectomy.

 Additionally, as the vertebrae naturally wear due to aging, trauma or disease, the collapsing structures can also cause a disc to press against a nerve root which can impair sensory messages along nerve pathways making it difficult for the individual to raise their arms, use their hands, walk any distance, or perform simple tasks.
 Bending or flexing the back near the damaged disc usually results in an increase in the symptoms and/or level of pain.

-Why use an endoscope?
+Why Use an Endoscope?

 For our less-invasive procedures, our surgeons rely on a device called an endoscope.
 An endoscope is an elongated, hollow tube through which the surgeon can manipulate tiny instruments as well as view their work through a microscope.
-Usually, the tube is around 4 mm to 13 mm in size.
+Usually, the tube is around 4mm to 13mm in size.
 Smaller tubes require a specialized smaller microscope or endoscope.
 Once the troublesome protruding disc is located, our skilled surgeon will insert the needle directly into the disc’s membrane and reduce the volume of its nucleus.

 An instrument threaded through the interior of the needle is used to remove small bits of tissue from within the disc.
 This reduction in the disc’s interior volume enables the protrusion to recede, returning the disc to its former shape.
 This releases the pressure from nearby nerve roots in herniated or bulging discs, and relieves spinal canal pressure in the case of central focal protrusions.
 The entire surgery generally takes less than 45 minutes, plus a brief recovery period and a single follow-up appointment with the doctor.

-When is a Laser Discectomy the best option?
+When Is a Laser Discectomy the Best Option?

 We have been using lasers in surgery for over 20 years.
 Laser technology can assist in disc removal by minimally invasive techniques.
 Because a laser is a beam of light, it can be utilized in a very small opening.
-This allows laser discectomy to be very minimally invasive.
+This allows laser discectomy to be minimally invasive.
 With the proper diagnosis of a soft herniated disc compressing your nerve, the laser can effectively shrink and aid in the removal of the portion of the disc that has herniated.

 The greatest advantage of a minimally invasive approach versus traditional, open spinal surgery is the lack of collateral damage to muscles, nerves and skin tissue.
-This technique allows for faster easier healing and also helps to prevent infection, numbness and other unwanted after-effects.
+This technique allows for faster easier healing and also helps to prevent infection, numbness and other unwanted aftereffects.
 Patients are often astonished by the immediate relief they feel from this outpatient procedure.

 At NJ Spine and Orthopedic, we are capable of performing this procedure as an outpatient surgery.
 Our surgeons have been doing so for over 25 years.
 With an accurate diagnosis of the right patient problems, we have an extremely high success rate when this technique is utilized.